 When older parents are asked the reason the buma were booming, the only explanation seems to be, ‘for beauty’.
 The monobrow has been, and still is, considered a sign of beauty in many parts of the world, even if it’s normally sneered at in the West (think Frida Kahlo vs Bert from Sesame Street).

 It was considered most desirable in ancient Greece and Rome, and women in Tajikistan continue to dye the spaces between their eyebrows, considering it a sign of purity.

 The Maldives has been – and continues to be – influenced by the global currents of culture, and the unusual unibrow must have washed up from somewhere.
-Maldivian children have traditionally been subjected to a range of treatments to avoid jinn and esfinnaa, but no one seems to be linking the evil eye with these evil eyebrows.
+Maldivian children have traditionally been subjected to a range of treatments to avoid jinn and esfinnaa, but no one today seems to link the evil eye with these evil eyebrows.

 Perhaps the furrowed fad will one day make its own comeback, though when it does it might be tough to tell just how happy the kids really are about it (retro or rulhi?).